fieldtrip/website/workshop/cuttingeegx.md

 To get the most recent copy of FieldTrip, you can follow this [link](https://github.com/fieldtrip/fieldtrip/releases/tag/20240916), download the zip-file, and unzip it at a convenient location on your laptop's hard drive.

-Alternatively, you could do the following in the MATLAB command window.
+Alternatively, you could do the following in the MATLAB command window (less work and faster downloading):

 ```
 % create a folder that will contain the code and the data, and change directory